william-coulter/ical4j-timezone-recurrence-bug/README.md

 # Our investigation

-We've been looking into the `evaluateRecurrenceSet` function and timezone instances from the `TimezoneRegistry`.
+We've been looking into the `calculateRecurrenceSet` function and timezone instances from the `TimezoneRegistry`.
 The timezone has the correct `Observance` for Australia/Sydney daylight savings changes (based on `vTimeZone.getApplicableObservance`).

 There is some interesting behaviour with the `TimeZone.getOffset(date: Int)` function: